Tired of dirty dishes in the sink?

 How can it clean dishes in just 10 ten minutes?

 Tetra is powered by Heatworks' patented Ohmic Array Technology.
-This allows for precise temperature control — you can easily sanitize baby products, wash plastic storage containers without melting, cook seafood, clean fruit, or run a load of wine glasses on a gentler cycle.
-All this in just 10 minutes a load.
+This allows for precise temperature control — you can easily clean baby bottles, wash plastic storage containers without melting, cook seafood, clean fruit, or run a load of wine glasses on a gentler cycle.
+All this in just minutes a load.
 And, since water is used as the heating element, the hot water is purer than water from any other dishwasher available in the industry today.